 The Das Laboratory at the School of Pharmacy investigates formulating and delivering medicines using powder inhalers.
 The emphasis is on improving the effectiveness of medicines for patients with chronic lung conditions.

-Associate Professor Shyamal Das leads the laboratory, he is also a senior lecturer in the School of Pharmacy and holds numerous responsibilities in teaching and research.
+Professor Shyamal Das leads the laboratory, he is also a senior lecturer in the School of Pharmacy and holds numerous responsibilities in teaching and research.
 He has received many awards for teaching and research achievements and has cultivated national and international collaborators which enable a variety of opportunities for postgraduate research.

 His work has attracted funding from:

 - Health Research Council of New Zealand

 - Laurenson Award

 - School of Pharmacy

 The research at the Das Laboratory focuses on drug delivery via the pulmonary / respiratory route using dry powder inhalers (DPI), to improve drug therapy for chronic lung conditions such as:

 Successful delivery of powders to the deeper regions of the lung requires a mechanistic understanding of the factors that influence dispersion of fine powders in air (i.e. aerosolisation).
 After producing powders using techniques such as spray drying, milling and dry coating, the lab studies their surface properties such as chemistry, particle interactions and physical properties using different solid state characterisation techniques to understand powder behaviour before and after delivery to the lung.
 Professor Das also investigates efficacy, safety and toxicity using both in vitro and in vivo models.

 Das Lab research is building a fundamental understanding of powders with the long-term goal of translating this research into clinical applications.